 And not only can they help you fund the business of your dreams, Blake said, but they also come with many perks.

 For example, if you can qualify for a 0% interest credit card, you could purchase a much-needed piece of business equipment and pay it off, interest-free.

 Just keep in mind that 0% interest deals have a shelf date – for consumer cards, they typically expire in 12 to 15 months, although some issuers offer 18 months of no interest.
 Many business cards offer 0% interest periods of 12 months.

 Using credit cards to start your business can also enable you to better manage your cash flow, Blake said.

 “This is one of the biggest struggles that business owners face — they know they’ll be able to generate sales and grow, but they need money to sustain them in the short term,” Blake noted.

-Almost all reputable credit cards offer some form of fraud protection – which means you aren’t responsible if your card is stolen and someone runs up big bills, said April Lewis-Parks, director of education for Consolidated Credit.
+Credit cards are safer because they’re not tied to the funds in your bank account.
+All credit cards offer some form of fraud protection – which means you aren’t responsible if your card is stolen and someone runs up big bills, said April Lewis-Parks, education & communications director for Consolidated Credit.